This is it! It’s a brand new year. This is the year you will finally accomplish your resolutions. This is the year you will break out of the loop.

 - Take the steps to adjust the project

+What’s the final step to make everything feel like it was planned that way?
 Once everything is in place, there’s always that final touch that makes it feel official.

 In my case, I knew this would be to paint or stain my new table.
 I’d seen lots of old stain cans sitting in the paint cupboard.
 Since this would be for use in BBQ, it should have a fun, rustic feel to it.
 I decided staining would work perfectly.